4.1. LwM2M Client Logic

 • Sends a Register request.

-• Upon receiving a valid response, transitions to the Registration Session state.
+• After receiving a valid response, transitions to Registration Session.

-• At the start of each new registration session, all existing observations and pending send requests are cleared.
+• When a new registration session starts, clears all existing observations and pending send requests.

 • Handles incoming server requests.